 This 18th-Century Common Collection on Cognitive Science and 18th-Century Studies gives readers tantalized by Natalie Phillips’ research on “your brain on Jane Austen” opportunities to learn more.
-Click Get Involved if you’d like to contribute to this Collection.
+Click Join Us if you’d like to contribute to this Collection.

 Here are some preliminary avenues of exploration:

 - Susan Greenfield examines why Austen’s work is especially revealing for those doing cognitive analysis, and she discusses these issues further with Natalie Phillips.

 - Maria Konnikova responds to the reports of Phillips’ research from the point of view of a psychology researcher.

 - In a “Room for Debate” colloquy, scholars and writers offer a range of answers to the question “Can ‘Neuro Lit Crit’ Save the Humanities?”